Severios Abraham

-Mor Severios Abraham or Abraham Mor Severios (born Abraham Alukkal; 12 July 1941) is an Indian Prelate, who is the Valiya Metropolitan of Angamali and Abbot of Dayro d-Mor Gabriel (Monastery of Mor Gabriel).
-He is the most senior Metropolitan in the Malankara Syriac Orthodox Church.
+Mor Severios Abraham or Abraham Mor Severios (born Abraham Alukkal; 12 July 1941) is an Indian Prelate, who is the Great Metropolitan of Angamali and Abbot of Dayro d-Mor Gabriel.
+He previously served as the bishop of the Angamaly Region of the Angamali Diocese.
+He is the most senior bishop of the Malankara Syriac Orthodox Church.

 Early years

 Abraham Alukkal was born as member of the Alukkal family in Peechanikkad, Ankamali on 12 July 1941.
 In 1965 he was ordained deacon by Mor Gregorios Geevarghese Vayaliparambil of Ankamali.
 In the same year he was ordained by Mor Gregorios as 'Kasshisso'.

 Education

 He graduated from Community College, Chicago and completed his theological studies from Russian Leningrad Theological Academy and Theological College at Wycliffe Hall, Oxford.
 He obtained his Th.D. degree from Pacific Western University (California).
 Abraham served as the vicar of St. Peter's Church in Chicago under Archbishop Mor Athanasius Yeshue Samuel from 1979 to 1981.
 Before this, he was at the Thrikkunnathu Seminary in Aluva.
 In 1982, the Ankamali Diocesan Council, held under Dionysius Thomas (Aboon Mor Baselios Thomas I), chose Abraham as the Assistant Metropolitan of the Diocese.